Quick Answer

 - Financial Hardship: Many members may face temporary or prolonged financial difficulties, such as job loss, medical emergencies, or other personal financial strains, which delay or prevent payment.

 - Dissatisfaction with Services: Residents sometimes withhold payments due to perceived poor maintenance or lack of transparency.
-They may feel that the society is not effectively managing funds or providing promised services.
+They may feel that society is not effectively managing funds or providing promised services.

 - Lack of Awareness: Some members may not be fully aware of the due dates, consequences of non-payment, or the importance of maintenance charges, leading to inadvertent defaults.